caffeinalab/ti.tilt-image-view/README.md

 #### [Watch the demonstration video by Facebook](http://subjc.com/media/2014-02-12-facebook-paper-photo-panner/video/title-video.m4v)

-*Thanks to [http://subjc.com/facebook-paper-photo-panner/](SubjC) for making me understand some things about this widget.*
+*Thanks to [this post by SubjC](http://subjc.com/facebook-paper-photo-panner/) for making me understand some things about this widget.*

 ## Installation